takashialpha/brsc/README.md

 # brsc - Basic Rust Calculator

-**brsc** (Basic Rust Calculator) is a powerful and modern CLI calculator, inspired by the classic `bc` (Basic Calculator), and built with Rust.
+**brsc** (Basic Rust Calculator) is a modern CLI calculator, inspired by the classic `bc` (Basic Calculator), and built with Rust.
 It allows users to evaluate mathematical expressions with customizable precision and a quiet output mode for clean results.

+> **Status: This project has been discontinued and is no longer maintained.**
+> Feel free to fork the repository to continue its development or adapt it to your own needs.

 Created by: **takashialpha**